ama908/PUI2015_ama908/README.md

 <<<<<<< HEAD
 ﻿# PUI2015_ama908 repo
 =======
+ASSIGNEMENT 1

 Include a README.md which describes what you are doing, and, if appropriate, how to run the notebook (input variables? global variables that need to be setup?).

-In this assignment I'm generating  100 samples of different sizes N (N>10 & N<2000) from each of 6 different distributions (600 samples in total), all with the same population mean of 100.Distributions I'm using are Normal, Poisson, Binomial, Chi-Squared, Gamma, Geometric.

 I imported the following packages